Those Who Survived The Boss From Hell

 There was a cricket match at Sabina yesterday, which he intended to see.
 He'd bought his ticket, arrived at the office, got his chewing out, left, delivered the item, and went to watch the match, which he thoroughly enjoyed.

-Knowing that anytime he wanted to take a day, this was all he had to do.
+Knowing that anytime he wanted to take a day, this was the method.

-Some days he'd take two or three items and not be seen in the precincts of the office until quitting time.
+Some days Eric would take two or three items to be delivered and not be seen in the precincts of the office until quitting time.

-Unlike those who were 'chained' to the desk, Eric had a life outside of the building, and actually did a few paying jobs during his working day.
+Unlike those who were 'chained' to the desk, Eric had a life outside of the building, and actually did a few paying jobs for others during his working day.

 Miss Kings was one of those committed employees, who took an interest and worked hard, and didn't watch a clock.